Student studying

 What materials are needed to apply?

-• Applicant's résumé/curriculum vitae
+• Résumé/curriculum vitae

 • Please use the following GPA calculator to determine your GPA if your degree-granting institution uses a grade/point system different from the one used in the U.S. To assist the Admissions Committee, you can list your converted GPA on your CV and the online application.
 Graduate Admissions confirms GPA estimates using this same GPA calculator.
-WES evaluation is not needed.
+An official WES evaluation is not needed.

 • Statement of Purpose